memcpyy/R5Apex-UserMode/README.md

-# R5Apex-Usermode External  Made by: DISCORD KIZZY#2684
+# R5Apex-Usermode External Made by ME
+if you have any question DISCORD: KIZZY#2684
 IF THIS DOES GOOD ILL PUBLISH THE SHARED MEMORY SOURCE ASWELL

 !THIS IS FOR EDUCATIONAL USE ONLY!